shikher9/NodeJSRentApp/README.md

-#Rent a House Android App
+#Rent a House Node.js back-end

 A native Android app that allows property owners to post their place for rent and tenants to find a place to stay.
 Property owners can post multiple places and will be notified whenever a tenant occupies their place for rent.
 Tenant can search for a place and save their search.
 Tenant will be notified if a new place is available which satisfies the saved search.
 Used push notifications for notifying tenant and property owner, using Google Cloud Messaging.